 Price: $600 - $3,000

 Fondly called a Yorkie, Yorkshire Terriers are another dog that is great for apartment living.
-They are great with kids but can also be difficult with other dogs unless well socialised.
+They are great with kids but can also be aggressive and difficult with other dogs unless well socialised and trained.

 10. French Bulldog